There have been a number of occasions where the LMUP has been adapted for administration to women's partners.

 has used a partner version of the LMUP.

-Analysis of the psychometric properties of this version is
+An evaluation of the psychometric properties of the partner version

 Parnter version of the LMUP (Word file)